garethlegrange/garethlegrange/README.md

-# Hello, I'm Gareth – A Senior Frontend Developer passionate about crafting user-centric websites and applications.
+Hello, I'm Gareth – A Senior Frontend Developer passionate about crafting user-centric websites and applications.

-With over a decade of experience, I specialize in transforming complex ideas into sleek, high-performing websites and applications.
-Currently, I'm a Senior Frontend Developer at Webafrica, where I lead the development of innovative, user-friendly features, working remotely from the beautiful Muizenberg, South Africa.

-I bring ideas to life using a suite of modern tools and technologies, including React, JavaScript, and CSS, to craft responsive and engaging user interfaces.
-My toolkit also includes TypeScript for type safety, Zustand for efficient state management, and Tailwind CSS for rapid, utility-first styling.
-By integrating these tools with agile methodologies and staying current with industry trends, I create clean, maintainable code and collaborate effectively with cross-functional teams.
-This approach ensures that my solutions are not only functional and high-quality but also deliver exceptional user experiences.